dewdrip/eth-mobile/README.md

 - Edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`
 - Edit your deployment scripts in `packages/hardhat/deploy`
 - Edit your frontend in `packages/expo/app`

+## Documentation

+Visit our [docs](https://docs.ethmobile.io) to learn how to start building with ETH Mobile.

+To know more about its features, check out our [website](https://www.ethmobile.io).

 ## Contributing to ETH Mobile